Coin Information and Images

-Alaska State Quarters were released on August 25, 2008 as the forty-ninth coin in the State Quarter series.
+Alaska State Quarters (Buy on eBay) were released on August 25, 2008 as the forty-ninth coin in the State Quarter series.
+This was the fourth release for the year 2008 and the penultimate release for the program.
 Alaska’s original Statehood date was January 3, 1959.

 The governor appointed an eleven member Alaska Commemorative Coin Commission to solicit and review design concepts.
-Four were chosen to send to the United States Mint for artistic renderings.
+From a field of more than 850 submissions, four were chosen to send to the United States Mint for artistic renderings.
 The governor selected the grizzly bear design, which was later officially approved by the Department of the Treasury.
+Other Alaska Quarter designs considered, but not selected included a polar bear, Mount McKinley, and a gold panner.

 • Designers: William Cousins after John Flanagan (obverse), Susan Gamble (reverse)